comp129/comp55/docs/labs/8-Github-Prep.md

 you'll need to navigate back through it by going to the classroom.github.com link provided and logging in.

-## Importing your new GitHub Repository into eclipse
+## Importing your new GitHub Repository into Eclipse

-Now once Eclipse is open,
+1. Open Eclipse
-go ahead and do a *File->Import->Git->Projects from Git with Smart Import*.
+2. Go to 'File -> Import -> Git -> Projects from Git with Smart Import'
-On the next screen choose the Clone URI button as shown in the image below.

 ![Cloning from eclipse animation](lab8media/media/importrepo.gif)

-Enter your GitHub URL that you created from the classroom assignment.
+3. Enter the GitHub URL that you created from the classroom assignment
-(Eclipse may have also automagically filled it in for you.)
+    - Eclipse may have already filled this in for you

-**Do not press Enter just yet or fill in your password**.
+4. **IMPORTANT: Do not press Enter just yet or fill in your password.**
+    - This step is crucial to avoid setup issues.
+Wait until the next step before proceeding

 ### Help!
 I lost my GitHub URL